blurk/boot-dev/README.md

 ### Ideas for Extending the Project

-- [ x ] Update the CLI to support the "up" arrow to cycle through previous commands
+- [x] Update the CLI to support the "up" arrow to cycle through previous commands
 - [ ] Simulate battles between pokemon
 - [ ] Add more unit tests
 - [ ] Refactor your code to organize it better and make it more testable